Penal Code 1192.7: Serious Felonies in California

 - attempt to commit a felony punishable by death or imprisonment in the state prison for life

-- any felony in which the defendant personally inflicts great bodily injury on any person, other than an accomplice, or any felony in which the defendant personally uses a firearm
+- any felony in which the defendant personally inflicts great bodily injury on any person other than an accomplice, or any felony in which the defendant personally uses a firearm

 - any felony in which the defendant personally used a dangerous or deadly weapon